mrkan/techLeadDiary/grade2.md

 What if I told you that this is all set to change?
 That you can alter many of the aspects of your personal life with some deliberate effort.

-To get that kind of control needs a small inward journey - of your mind, heart and soul.
-It requires self-inquiry and based on your understanding, drawing boundaries that tell you your operating space.
-Obviously, it'll be different for each and everyone.

-Knowing oneself is the founding ground on which tall structures of character can be built.
+To get that kind of control needs an inward journey - of your mind, heart and soul.
+It requires self-inquiry to make the deepest connection for knowing oneself is the founding ground on which tall, ever-lasting structures of personal character can be built.
 And we will need every inch of it to create a powerful, new world.

-~~Because this journey is inward implies it requires self-inquiry to question your core beliefs and to work on our biases.
-This also requires questioning our functioning system.
-And it also requires understanding that some of the aspects in our lives are not in our control.~~

 Remember why we are doing this.
 We want to change our progress velocities, we want favourable outcomes, we want closures.
 The more honest (not harsh, just plain honest) you are with yourself, the closer you are to knowing your true self.

-The exercise is to
+The exercise is to -
 Question your core beliefs and to understand your biases.
 Understand your functioning sorrounding and why it is the way it is.
 Understand your perimeter of what can be achieved.

- The following sections present the possibility to assess your personal space.
- Think of it as a checklist to check your own biases and beliefs.
-(A) for agree and (D) for disagree.
  Make it a pen & paper activity to better engage your brain.
- Goes without saying - take time to assess.
-Remember nobody's watching and it doesn't matter to anyone but you.
+ It goes without saying - Find a quiet place and take time to assess.
+ Remember nobody's watching and it shouldn't matter to anyone but you.